 Camp rentals At other times between Opening and Closing Camp is available for rental by weddings, AMC Chapter outings, meetings, etc. With the exception of caretakers, they provide their own staffs.

-Off Season Cabin is available for rental when Camp is otherwise closed, but since its guests do not have access to the Conant Lodge, it need not be considered in possible renovations.
+The Winter Cabin is available for rental when Camp is otherwise closed, but since its guests do not have access to the Conant Lodge, it need not be considered in possible renovations.

 Functions of the Building